qiuyangnie/hutton/02_first_steps/note0.md

 a = b + c where {b = 1; c = 2}; d = a * 2
 ```
 In general, however, it is usually preferable to rely on the layout rule to determine the grouping of definitions, rather than using explicit syntax.

+### Tabs
+Tab characters can cause problems in scripts, because layout is significant but different text editors interpret tabs in different ways.
+For this reason, it is recommended to avoid using tabs when indenting definitions, and the GHC system issues a warning message if they are used.
+If you do wish to use tabs in your scripts, it is best to configure your editor to automatically convert them to spaces.
+Haskell assumes that tab stops are 8 characters wide.